raihanalam/documentation/content/applications/productivity/studio/pdf_reports.rst

 ------

 Inline elements are used around other elements.
-They do not start on a new line and only occupy the width they require.
+They do not start on a new line and only occupy the required width.

 .. tip::
    You can set an element's width and margins by selecting it and going to the :guilabel:`Options` tab.

-- :guilabel:`Text`: used to add any text using a small font size by default.
+- :guilabel:`Text`: add any text using small font size by default.

-- :guilabel:`Field`: used to add a field's value.
+- :guilabel:`Field`: dynamically add a field's value.

 .. _studio/pdf-reports/elements/table: